NaishengZhang/book-recommendation-system/README.md

 ## Basic recommender system [80% of grade]

 Your recommendation model should use Spark's alternating least squares (ALS) method to learn latent factor representations for users and items.
+Be sure to thoroughly read through the documentation on the [mllib recommendation module](https://spark.apache.org/docs/latest/api/python/pyspark.mllib.html#module-pyspark.mllib.recommendation) before getting started.

 This model has some hyper-parameters that you should tune to optimize performance on the validation set, notably:

-  - the *rank* (dimension) of the latent factors,
+  - the *rank* (dimension) of the latent factors, and
-  - the *regularization* parameter, and
-  - *alpha*, the scaling parameter for handling implicit feedback (count) data.
+  - the regularization parameter *lambda*.

+### Data splitting and subsampling

 You will need to construct train, validation, and test splits of the data.
 It's a good idea to do this first (using a fixed random seed) and save the results, so that your validation scores are comparable across runs.

+Data splitting for recommender system interactions (user-item ratings) can be a bit more delicate than the typical randomized partitioning that you might encounter in a standard regression or classification setup, and you will need to think through the process carefully.
+As a general recipe, we recommend the following:
+  - Select 60% of users (and all of their interactions) to form the *training set*.
+  - Select 20% of users to form the *validation set*.
+For each validation user, use half of their interactions for training, and the other half should be held out for validation.
+(Remember: you can't predict items for a user with no history at all!)
+  - Remaining users: same process as for validation.

+As mentioned below, it's a good idea to downsample the data when prototyping your implementation.
+Downsampling should follow similar logic to partitioning: don't downsample interactions directly.
+Instead, sample a percentage of users, and take all of their interactions to make a miniature version of the data.

+Any items not observed during training (i.e., which have no interactions in the training set, or in the observed portion of the validation and test users), can be omitted unless you're implementing cold-start recommendation as an extension.

+### Evaluation

+Once your model is trained, you will need to evaluate its accuracy on the validation and test data.
+Scores for validation and test should both be reported in your final writeup.
+Evaluations should be based on predicted top 500 items for each user.

-The choice of evaluation criteria for hyper-parameter tuning is entirely up to you, as is the range of hyper-parameters you consider, but be sure to document your choices in the final report.
+The choice of evaluation criteria for hyper-parameter tuning is up to you, as is the range of hyper-parameters you consider, but be sure to document your choices in the final report.
-As a general rule of thumb, you should explore ranges of each hyperparameter that are sufficiently large to produce observable differences in your evaluation score.
+As a general rule, you should explore ranges of each hyper-parameter that are sufficiently large to produce observable differences in your evaluation score.

-Once your model is trained, evaluate it on a test set using the ranking metrics provided by spark.
-Evaluations should be based on predictions of the top 500 items for each user.
+In addition to the RMS error metric, Spark provides some additional evaluation metrics which you can use to evaluate your implementation.
+Refer to the [ranking metrics](https://spark.apache.org/docs/latest/mllib-evaluation-metrics.html#ranking-systems) section of the documentation for more details.
+If you like, you may also use additional software implementations of recommendation or ranking metric evaluations, but please cite any additional software you use in the project.

 ### Hints